chocolatey/docs/input/en-us/choco/commands/list.md

      --detail, --detailed
      Detailed - Alias for verbose.
 Available in 0.9.10+.

+     --disable-repository-optimizations, --disable-package-repository-optimizations
+     Disable Package Repository Optimizations - Do not use optimizations for reducing bandwidth with repository queries during package install/upgrade/outdated operations.
+Should not generally be used, unless a repository needs to support older methods of query.
+When disabled, this makes queries similar to the way they were done in Chocolatey v0.10.11 and before.
+Overrides the default feature 'usePackageRepositoryOptimizations' set to 'True'.
+Available in 0.10.14+.

      --audit, --showaudit, --show-audit, --show-audit-info
      Show Audit Information - Display auditing information for a package.